 So I want to say right up front that a student’s refusal to work is not always the result of a poorly planned or disengaging lesson, or the failure of the teacher to establish rapport.
 I know this directly contradicts what a lot of experts believe, but I don’t think student disengagement is a problem that can be 100% solved for every student if the teacher just works hard enough.

 A great teacher can minimize the number of kids this happens with, and that’s the goal we should be striving for, but let’s be real — it requires a Herculean amount of patience, energy, and effort that frankly, not everyone possesses.
 Teachers are tired.
 They have a lot on their plates.

 And there comes a point where I think you have to accept that you’ve done what you can do to make the classroom culture and lessons as strong as you possibly can, and not blame yourself when a student doesn’t pull his or her own weight.
 I’ve just seen too many talented, dedicated teachers burn out trying to get a kid to care, and they have no energy left for the kids who do care.

-Here’s what I do when a student refuses to work
+Here’s what I respond when a student refuses to work

 There are a million articles that have already been written about those things, so I won’t digress.
 For the purposes of a 15-minute podcast here, I’m going to sum up my general response to a student who refuses to work in four basic steps: